-Veganism is a type of diet that excludes the consumption of meat, eggs, dairy products and other animal-derived foods.
+A vegan diet excludes the consumption of meat, eggs, dairy products, and other animal-derived foods.

 - Being a vegan is more of a lifestyle choice than a diet.
-People adopt veganism for health, environmental and other ethical reasons.
+People adopt veganism for health, environmental, and ethical reasons.
 Some choose this lifestyle to promote a more humane and caring world.

 - The key to a nutritionally sound vegan diet is variety.
 A healthy vegan diet includes fruits, vegetables, whole grains, green leafy vegetables, legumes, nuts, and seeds.
-Vegan diet is free of cholesterol and saturated fats.
+A vegan diet is free of cholesterol and saturated fats.

 - The vegan weight loss diet is one of the most effective and healthy diets.
 It consists of food that contains high levels of fiber, protein, and healthy fats.

 - The limits of a vegan diet allow a person to eat foods that promote weight loss, energy, and overall health.